Galápagos sea lion: Distribution

-Galápagos sea lions can be found on all of the islands of the Galápagos archipelago.
+Galápagos sea lions can be found on all of the main islands of the Galápagos archipelago, and on a number of smaller islands in the area.
 Less than a quarter of them reside on San Cristobal Island.
 They have also colonized Isla de la Plata, just offshore mainland Ecuador, and can be spotted from the Ecuadorian coast north to Isla Gorgona in Colombia.
 Records have also been made of sightings on Isla del Coco, which is about 500 km southwest of Costa Rica.
 The population on Isla del Coco is considered vagrant.